clay-good/bountybot/README.md

-# bountybot - Enterprise Bug Bounty Validation Framework
+# bountybot - Bug Bounty Validation Framework

 ## Overview

 ### What is bountybot?

-bountybot is an enterprise-grade security validation framework that automates the triage and validation of vulnerability reports from bug bounty programs.
+bountybot is a security validation framework that automates the triage and validation of vulnerability reports from bug bounty programs.
 It combines AI-powered analysis with static code analysis to provide instant, confident assessments of security reports.

 ### Problem Statement